 $10–$50 per month

 Since your RagaMuffin will be an indoor-only cat, finding a variety of toys and entertainment is vital.
-You can go with some basic balls and fake mice or springs to the more advanced items like interactive balls and automatic laser wands.
+You can go with the basic balls and fake mice or advanced items like interactive balls and automatic laser wands.